This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 Sa Pa, Ba Be Np., Tam Dao Np., Ba Vi Np., Xuan Thuy Np., Cuc Phuong Np,.

-North Vietnam has distinct winter and summer seasons.
-The cool but mostly dry winter lasts from Nov to Apr when the temperatures average 17-220 C with the coldest months being from Jan – Mar.
-Summer last from May to Oct when it’s hot and humid and the region experiences its highest rainfall.
-Jul to Sep is often the wettest month of the year.
+The north of Vietnam has distinct winter and summer seasons.
+The cool but mostly dry winter lasts from November to April when the temperatures average 17-220 C with the coldest months ranging from January – March.
+The summer lasts from May to October when it’s hot and humid with highest rainfall, making July – September the wettest month of the year.

-The best time for birding in the North-Vietnam is during the dry season from Oct to Apr, warm-clothing is recommended from Dec to Jan because it’s very cold when birding is cloudy.
+The best time for birding in the North-Vietnam is during the dry season from Oct to Apr, and warm-clothing is recommended from Dec to Jan when it’s cold and cloudy.

 Central-Vietnam weather for birding